-Naturally, the travel industry has taken quite a hit as most of the airlines have suspended their normal air traffic routes.
+Naturally, the travel industry has taken quite a hit as most airlines have suspended their normal air traffic routes.
 Flights are far and few between.
 The masses have been instructed to stay home and avoid all nonessential travel.
 Even once the quarantine has been lifted, I suspect it will take a while before people feel comfortable traveling again.
 An unfortunate setback for the industry.

 All of this is to put our safety first.
 To be clear: I feel the circumstances of this quarantine are unfortunate and I am eagerly awaiting all of this to be over so everyone can live normally and safely once again.
 So I can see my family, my friends, and even strangers!